jennguyen1/nhuyhoa/_posts/2016-02-22-ML-Markov-Models.md

 $$e_k(b) = P(X_i = b \vert \pi_i = k)$$

-With HMMs, we have three important questions
+With HMMs, there are three important questions

 * How likely is a sequence?
 * What is the most probable path for generating a given sequence?
-* How can we learn the HMM parameters given a set of sequences?
+* How to learn the HMM parameters given a set of sequences?

-We can answer these questions with a variety of algorithms.
+These questions can be answered with the following algorithms.

 ## Forward Algorithm
 How likely is a given sequence?